 This allows you to keep your identity anonymous.

 The user interface of Uniswap is the Unique Selling Point of the platform.
 It has one of the most user-friendly interfaces I have come across.
 A user can connect with Uniswap either through the web app or through the respective mobile wallet app mentioned above.

-However, the user interface does not provide price charts like centralized exchanges such as Binance Exchange and FTX Exchange.
+However, the user interface does not provide price charts like centralized exchanges such as Binance Exchange.

 9. Uniswap v3